Query Rules Use Cases

 - “41-65 yo”

 You can then promote different hits and display unique banners for each age group.
+See how to do this.

 Alter the query by removing words or recognizing keywords

 A good example of altering a query is with an online document library that allows keyword searches inside documents.
-If a user types in the word “article ref21”, they are probably signalling to the system that they are looking for an article whose title or id contains “ref21”.
+If a user types in the word “article ref21”, they are probably signaling to the system that they are looking for an article whose title or id contains “ref21”.
 Article, in this context, is a keyword; ref21 is an id.

 Currently, Algolia wouldn’t return the expected results because: